gizemguleli/RR_Project-Housing-Price-Dynamics-in-King-Cunty-WA/README.md

 - **Python version**: 3.8+
 - **Required packages**: pandas, matplotlib, seaborn, numpy, scipy, geopandas.
 - This project was done using a Jupyter notebook, we recommend following the analysis with the file in this repository _V1.ipynb_ as it contains more details and conclusions of the project.
 The following sections will describe briefly what was done.
 If you are interested in further details, the code, and/or replicating our analysis, please follow the _V1.ipynb_ file.
+- **Jupyter Notebook**: This project was conducted using a Jupyter notebook.
+We recommend following the analysis with the file in this repository named _V1.ipynb_.
+This notebook contains detailed explanations, code, and conclusions of the project.
+- **Usage**: To replicate our analysis or further explore the dataset, simply open the _V1.ipynb_ file in a Jupyter Notebook environment and execute the cells sequentially.
+This notebook contains step-by-step instructions and code comments to guide you through the analysis process.

 ## Exploratory Data Analysis (EDA)